near/docs/docs/tutorials/rainbow-frontend-dev-tutorial.md

 sidebar_label: Developer Test Token Walk-through
 ---

-## Step 1 Make a MetaMask Account and a Near Wallet Account!
+## Step 1 - Create a MetaMask and NEAR Wallet account

-### MetaMask
+### Create a MetaMask Account

 > - If you haven't done so already, go ahead and create a [MetaMask](https://metamask.io/download.html) account.
-A metamask is a kind of crypto-currency wallet that runs as a browser extension and mobile app that lets you interact with the Ethereum blockchain and use dApps (decentralized applications).
+A metamask is a crypto-currency wallet that runs as a browser extension and mobile app.
+This wallet will allow you to interact with the Ethereum blockchain and use dApps (decentralized applications).
 If you would like to learn more please visit this [link](https://medium.com/@seanschoi/what-is-metamask-really-what-is-it-7bc1bf48c75).
 >
 > - I find it useful to download MetaMask on both my mobile phone and my desktop browser (personally using the [Brave](https://brave.com/) browser myself but you may use your preferred website noted on the downloads webpage)

-### Near Wallet
+### Create a NEAR Wallet Account

-> - Go to wallet.near.org to create your near account.
-Follow the onscreen instructions.
-To create the wallet you will need someone to provide you with initial funding, you can contact members of the near team here on our [discord](https://discord.com/invite/UY9Xf2k)
+> - Go to wallet.testnet.near.org to create your NEAR testnet account and follow the instructions.

->
-> - For the purposes of this tutorial you'll only need a testnet wallet (fake money), the process to create a testnet wallet is the same as a mainnet wallet with one minor difference, you don't need another person or wallet to fund your testnet account to start it.
-Please visit wallet.testnet.near.org to create your testnet wallet. **_Please note that ledger protected wallets will not work at this time on the rainbow bridge.
-If you have a ledger protected wallet, it's advised to make a new one ans use a seed phrase_**
+**_Please note that Ledger protected wallets will not work at this time on the Rainbow Bridge.
+If you have a ledger protected wallet, it's advised to make a new one and use a seed phrase_**

 ---

-## Step 2 Enter the Rainbow Bridge
+## Step 2 - Enter the Rainbow Bridge

 > - Visit [here](https://near.github.io/rainbow-bridge-frontend/) to get started